mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 The *jo* of *jakujo*, according to Buddha’s teaching we say [*hachiman reiro*], that means the clear and immaculate jewel with its octagonal spheres.
 “Octagonal” [here] doesn’t mean eight angles, eight dimensions of the jewel, the ball, [it means] many spheres, many angles there.
 So existence is just like a huge jewel ball which is clear and immaculate.
 That is *jaku*, exactly.
 Perfect quiet, but on the other hand that ball has many aspects, many angles.
 That is called octagonal spheres.
 That means many myriad, myriad aspects of human life, everyday.
 Getting up in the morning, washing your face, having your breakfast, studying, working, many aspects appear in one sphere, in one situation.
 One and the same situation which is called perfect, clear and immaculate.

 This is the meaning of *sanzen*.
 So it’s very difficult to translate *sanzen* into English.
-If you say “the study of the way through the practice of zazen,” it is true... but it is pretty difficult to express the real spirit of the practice.
+If you say “the study of the Way through the practice of zazen,” it is true... but it is pretty difficult to express the real spirit of the practice.
 So I want to use this original term *sanzen*, so through this original term you can see the real spirit of practice.

-So let’s [look at] the meaning of *sanzen gakudo*, okay? *Sanzen* is you have to surrender your whole life to *zen* or tranquility, which is exactly the way.
+So let’s [look at] the meaning of *sanzen gakudo*, okay? *Sanzen* is you have to surrender your whole life to *zen* or tranquility, which is exactly the Way.
 So *sanzen* is the same meaning as *gakudo*.
 What do we learn?
-The way, it is the way.
+The Way, it is the Way.

-But what is the way?
+But what is the Way?
 That is universal life.
 What is the universal life?
 How do we learn that universal life beyond conscious and unconscious world?

 So, you have to surrender your whole life to tranquility.
 Tranquility means perfect tranquility, stillness.
 On the other hand, that perfect tranquility penetrates every aspect of everydayness.
 So “to surrender yourself to tranquility *totally*” means you have to manifest perfect tranquility within each single form of everydayness. *Gassho*, getting up in the morning, having breakfast, walking, et cetera.